Skip to Content

 How To Use Plants As Mosquito Repellents

 If you want to keep the mosquitoes at bay, make sure you don’t create an inviting environment for them.
-Moisture will easily attract mosquitoes, so avoid water puddles in your garden
+Moisture will easily attract mosquitoes, so avoid water puddles or stagnant water (sitting in your wheelbarrow after the last rain) in your garden.

 Position your mosquito repellent plants in places where the mosquitoes are likely to congregate.
 While these plants have properties that repel mosquitoes, the full benefit will only be achieved when you release the smells of the plants.
 You can do that by burning the plants or by squishing them between your fingers to break up the leaves.